suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 Distract or they go digging the pedo-ring shit.<br>
 <br>
 Holy ass fuck, hokey MAGA on a truck,<br>
-Lubrication you will certainly need.<br>
+Lubrication the stupids will certainly need.<br>
 Decent Americans all gaped, mini cunts raped,<br>
 What will take over now is Epstein's seed.<br>
+Rapture to rupture MAGA's prolapsed anus,<br>
+It's written in that bullshit bible I think.<br>
+Fat fuck redneck dumb jumbo morons,<br>
+Can't believe I let them lick my stink.<br>
 <br>
 The indian red, booze head, on a diabetic bed,<br>
 Flock with the feathered fools in casino.<br>